-The Maastrichtian Regression

-Deccan Traps volcanism

-Chicxulub Impact (iridium layer; shocked quartz; melt glass; tsunami deposits; ejecta deposits; etc.) What is the environmental impact of each of these agents?
+The Maastrichtian Regression Deccan Traps volcanism Chicxulub Impact (iridium layer; shocked quartz; melt glass; tsunami deposits; ejecta deposits; etc.) What is the environmental impact of each of these agents?
 The effects and timing of each?
-What does the

-magnetostratigraphic record say about the timing of the Deccan Traps and the Chicxulub Impact?
-Phases of destruction from the Chicxulub impact:

-- Phase I: Shockwave & Tsunami

-- Phase II: "Easy-Bake Oven"

-- Phase III: Impact Winter

-- Phase IV: Greenhouse Summer

-Changes in dinosaur populations (especially in western North America) before and at the K/Pg boundary Patterns of fates at K/Pg in marine and continental environments

-Vulnerability of dinosaurs due to ontogenetic niche shifts Recovery from the K/Pg extinctions

-Legacy of the Dinosaurs History of dinosaurs in popular culture Dinosaurs as "poster children" for evolution & mass extinction
+What does the magnetostratigraphic record say about the timing of the Deccan Traps and the Chicxulub Impact?
+Phases of destruction from the Chicxulub impact: - Phase I: Shockwave & Tsunami - Phase II: "Easy-Bake Oven" & Global Forest Collapse - Phase III: Impact Winter - Phase IV: Greenhouse Summer Changes in dinosaur populations (especially in western North America) before and at the K/Pg boundary Patterns of fates at K/Pg in marine and continental environments Vulnerability of dinosaurs due to ontogenetic niche shifts Legacy of the Dinosaurs Recovery from the K/Pg extinctions: mammal size increase and diversification History of dinosaurs in popular culture Dinosaurs as "poster children" for evolution & mass extinction